unknwon/Project-Spartan/README.md

 # Project Spartan

-The Spartan is a HA (High Availability) research-oriented project for IT 485.
+The Spartan is a hybrid-infrastructure and research-oriented HA (High Availability) project for IT 485.

 ## Project Status